preesm/preesm.github.io/_tutos/01-intro.md

 A workflow is an executable graph that applies transformations to models.
 The workflow file available in Tutorial Introduction calls simulation and code generation for a dummy application running on 2 cores communicating via shared memory.
 To run the workflow, follow these steps:

-1. Right click on the Codegen.workflow file in the "Workflows" directory
+1. In the Project explorer of Preesm, right-click on the Codegen.workflow file in the "Workflows" directory
-2. Click "Run As > Preesm Workflow"
+2. Click "Preesm > Preesm Workflow"
 3. Choose the TestComPC.scenario file in the "Scenarios" directory
 4. A Gantt chart is displayed and you can find the code that has been generated in "/Code/generated".
 5. The code can be compiled and run using MS Visual Studio, Codeblocks, GCC, Eclipse CDT... from "/Code".
 Scripts are included for generating gnu Makefile, MS Visual Studio 2013 project or Codeblocks project.